 His life of Bud Powell (written with Alan Groves) was the first English language biography of the pianist, and his book Groovin’ High, the life of Dizzy Gillespie, won the 2000 ARSC award for the best research of the year.
-His monumental New History of Jazz, published in 2001, was the Jazz Journalists’ Association Book of the Year, and won Alyn the coveted “Jazz Writer of the Year” title in the British Jazz Awards.
+His monumental New History of Jazz, published in 2001, and revised in 2007, was the Jazz Journalists’ Association Book of the Year, and won Alyn the coveted “Jazz Writer of the Year” title in the British Jazz Awards.
 He was shortlisted for ARSC Awards in 2010 and again in 2011 for his books on Jimmy McHugh and Cab Calloway, and he won the 2014 ARSC Award for best research in pop music with his biography of Harry Nilsson.
 The Nilsson book went on to win an ASCAP Deems Taylor/Virgil Thomson Award in November 2014, which was accepted on Alyn’s behalf by Kief O Nilsson.

 In 2003 he won the Willis Conover / Marian McPartland Award for lifetime achievement in Jazz Broadcasting.
 In 2010 he was named Jazz Broadcaster of the Year in the UK Parliamentary Jazz Awards.